Kool-Cool/Complete_flask_Webapp_Career/README.md

 - JOB listing
 - Form by which one can apply to job
 - Acknowledgedment Page After form Submission
+- API for data

 # DataBase
   DataBase is made using **[MySQL](https://www.mysql.com/products/workbench/)** and stored at **[PlanetSclae](https://planetscale.com/docs)**